annaisakson/horse-companion-app/README.md

-# Welcome to Equipal, your best friend for managing your horse life👋🐴
+# Welcome to Equipal, your best friend for managing your horse life🐴

-##Throw away that old notebook and try a more modern solution!
+## Throw away that old notebook and try a more modern solution!
 With Equipal you can log your everyday activities with your horses, keeping track of their training and health.
 🐎 Log the type of activity, duration and more!
 See statistics over time and keep track over multiple horses.